Also see: Music Box/Fonda: interior views

 1983 - Thanks to American Classic Images for this great view of the signage from the west.

 early 1980s - Another nice shot of the facade when the theatre was still named the Pix.
-It's from Ken McIntyre on the Facebook page Photos of Los Angeles.
+It was shared by Ken McIntyre as a post on the private Facebook group Photos of Los Angeles.

 early 1980s - End of the line for the theatre as the Pix following its closure by Pacific Theatres.
 At the end it was Spanish language film house.
 The marquee is advising their customers to go up the street to the Vine Theatre instead.
 When the house reopened it was a legit venue under Nederlander management.
 Thanks to Ken McIntyre for finding the photo.

-1985 - The Henry Fonda with an engagement of Harold Pinter's "Old Times."
+1985 - The Henry Fonda with an engagement of Harold Pinter's "Old Times" starring Harold Pinter himself along with Liv Ullmann.
 Thanks to the now-vanished American Classic Images website for this October photo.
+See the November 1 L.A.
+Times review.

 1986 - A telephoto view west on Hollywood Blvd.
 It's a Tony Barnard photo for the L.A.
 Times appearing on Calisphere.
 It's also on the UCLA Library site.
 There's also a second take of the same vista.
 The UCLA site has a zoom feature so you can go in and pan around.

-The vertical for the Music Box (at this time called the Henry Fonda) is on the left.
+The vertical for the the Henry Fonda is on the left.
 The Egyptian is down there somewhere.
 Way down is the El Capitan (with its vertical saying Paramount).
 On the right beyond the X Theatre are the World Theatre hiding behind it (with a blank marquee), the Pantages, and the Warner (by this time with Pacific on its vertical).

 2002 - The theatre reactivated as a music venue.
-A Betty Sword photo in the collection of theatre historian Cezar Del Valle.
+It's a Betty Sword photo in the collection of theatre historian Cezar Del Valle.
 Pay him a visit on the Theatre Talks blog.
 Thanks, Cezar!

 2007 - At the time of this shot from the east the stagehouse was doing extra revenue duty as a billboard for "American Gangster."
 Photo: Bill Counter